neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_eusociality.md

 ---
 > ⏳ 5 min

-***Q6: What do these studies imply about the inheritance of altruist and selfish genes/alleles?
-Are altruist and selfish likely different alleles of the same gene(s)?
-Or are the two phenotypes likely controlled by different (sets of) genes?***
+***Q5: What do these studies imply about the inheritance of altruist and selfish genes/alleles?
+Are altruist and selfish likely different alleles of the same gene(s) or controlled by different (sets of) genes?***

 ⏸️ PAUSE here for class-wide discussion